Frequently Asked Questions about public crossdressing

 • Start crying?

-Actually none of these responses is advised.
+None of these responses are advised.
 The consequences of behaving like this can result in the person being treated as a "hostile suspect", which makes it more stressful and difficult for everyone involved.

 So what should you do?